chriskrycho/step-stool/README.md

     Instead, I will just call it good and end this sample right here.

-The result would be something like this (greatly simplified, of course):
+The result would be something like this (greatly simplified, of course, and note the slug for the "permalink" to the article in the header link):

     <html>
     <head>